okelet/minidlnaindicator/README.md

 ```

-## Instalation
+## Instalation/Uppgrade

-No `deb` or `rpm` packages available; only from Github; if someone wants to contribute, it will be welcome.
+No `deb` or `rpm` packages available; only from PyPi; if someone wants to contribute, it will be welcome.

-Although the application is ready to publish it on PyPi, and perhaps, it would be easy to create a `deb` or `rpm`,
-installation, must be done using `pip` with this repository:

 ```
-python3 -m pip install --user git+https://github.com/okelet/minidlnaindicator.git
+python3 -m pip install --user --upgrade minidlnaindicator
 ```

 `pip` will create a shortcut in the applications menu.